awslabs/amazon-neptune-tools/neptune-export/docs/export-rdf.md

             -e <endpoint>, --endpoint <endpoint>
                 Neptune endpoint(s) – supply multiple instance endpoints if you want to load balance requests across a cluster

+            --format <format>
+                Output format (optional, default 'turtle'

+                This options value is restricted to the following set of values: turtle
+                    nquads
+                    neptuneStreamsJson

+                This option may occur a maximum of 1 times

             --lb-port <loadBalancerPort>
                 Load balancer port (optional, default 80)